-In the mid-South, tree pollen season will sneak up on you before you’ve stowed your winter coat.
-That’s because it starts as early as February and can last through May.
+In the mid-South, tree and grass pollen season will sneak up on you before you’ve stowed your winter coat.
+That’s because it starts as early as February and can last through August or even September.

 Mind your meds

-If you’ve been on hiatus from your antihistamine over the winter, start taking it at the first sign of symptoms, Culp recommends.
+Make sure to take medications as prescribed.
+If you’ve been on hiatus from your antihistamine over the winter, start taking it at the first sign of symptoms, Babe recommends.
 However, if you use a corticosteroid nasal spray, you’ll need to give that about a week to work.

-“Use a hat to keep pollen out of your hair,” Culp says.
+“Use a hat to keep pollen out of your hair,” Babe said.
 “Our hair is a magnet for pollen.”
 Sunglasses will shield your eyes.
-After spending time outside, change clothes when possible.
+But when possible, also take a shower and change clothes after spending time outside.

 Showering and washing hair before bed will help ease nighttime and early-morning symptoms.
-Culp also recommends rinsing nasal passages with a saline solution.
+Babe also recommends rinsing nasal passages with a saline solution.

 Do the wash

 Wash bedding frequently to remove pollen that makes it inside.
-Avoid hanging clothes on the line where they can get inundated with pollen.
+Avoid hanging clothes or sheets on the line where they can get inundated with pollen.
 Using a dryer is best.

 Pamper your pet